Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Lower Bound Example

 Note that the K-L divergence is a measure of distinguishability between probability measures: if two probability measures are close, then they have a small K-L divergence and vice versa.
 In terms of pricing policies, a pricing policy $\pi$ is more likely to distinguish between the case when the parameter is $z$ and the case when the parameter is $z_0$ if the quantity ${\cK}(P_{z_0}^\pi,P_{z}^\pi)$ is large.

-Now we show the following lemma, which gives a lower bound of the regret induced by any policy in terms of the K-L divergence; this means a pricing policy that is better able to distinguish different parameters will also be more costly.
+Now we show the following lemma, which gives a lower bound of the regret for any policy in terms of the K-L divergence; this means a pricing policy that is better capable to distinguish different parameters will also be more costly.